ContinuumIO/elm/docs/source/clustering_example.rst

 .. image:: img/landsat_001.png

+See more inforation on ``ElmStore`` in :doc:`ElmStore<elm-store>`.

 ``elm.readers.BandSpec``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Using a list of `BandSpec` objects, as shown below, is how one can control which bands, or individual GeoTiff files, become the sample dimensions for learning:
+Using a list of ``BandSpec`` objects, as shown below, is how one can control which bands, or individual GeoTiff files, become the sample dimensions for learning:

  * ``buf_xsize``: The size of the output raster horizontal dimension
  * ``buf_ysize``: The size of the output raster vertical dimension